caly-pso/disease_dashboard_app/README.md

 Utilizing the data from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (https://github.com/CSSEGISandData/COVID-19), I have created an interactive display of this data.

-Written in Python, this app uses Streamlit and Pandas to visualize the data and show trends over time.
+Written in Python, this app uses Streamlit and Pandas to vizualize the data, and show trends over time.

 <br>